Scroll down for research themes listed under each academic department.

 - Rail infrastructure investment, regional integration and trade facilitation in Sub Sahara Africa.

-2. Travel Behaviour
+2. Travel Behaviour and data analytics

 - The impact of Information Communication Technologies (ICT) on individual travel behaviour and travel behaviour analysis

 - Using smartphones and other geospatial technology to source and analyse travel behaviour data and promote sustainable travel decision making among commuters.